Digest • Tuesday, December 16, 2025

 Razer’s Mid-Life Crisis

 Razer has announced the Boomslang 20th Anniversary Edition, limited to—and I am not making this up—1,337 units.
 Because nothing screams “premium peripheral” like referencing leetspeak from 2005.
-If you missed the original “ball mouse” experience, fear not; this one uses an optical sensor but presumably retains the ergonomic profile of a flattened toad.
-It is a stunning tribute to a time when we didn’t know better.
-Original Source | Product Link
+If you missed the original ball-mouse era, fear not; this version keeps the branding and loses the need to clean lint out of a rolling sphere.

 Logitech Invents “The Gamecation”

 Logitech’s marketing team has discovered that people like to play video games when they aren’t working.
 They have branded this ground-breaking concept the “Gamecation.”
 The press release suggests you pack your “gear” for holiday travel, because nothing endears you to your extended family quite like ignoring them to play Call of Duty in the guest bedroom.
-Original Source